Principal Care Management in Michigan.

 30 minutes of clinical staff or physician time per month for management of a single high-complexity condition

 Medicare covers PCM under the same framework as CCM.
-MI Medicaid provides full supplementary coverage.
+MI Medicaid provides partial supplementary coverage.

 Billing Requirements